-Diana Cantu-Reyna is part of a new generation of bedside nursing.
-Through her own journey battling burnout early in her career, she is now sharing a vision to transform the current healthcare system from within.
-Diana is an advocate for exceptional health and wellness among all healthcare providers, and her mission remains clear - how can we boost the longevity of our careers, improve patient outcomes, and live joyfully?
-Diana is creating spaces that support and empower nurses to cultivate self-care methods that can be integrated into their daily lives through practical application.
+Diana Cantu-Reyna is part of a new generation of nursing.
+Through her own battle suffering burnout and moral injury early in her career, she is now sharing a vision to transmute and revolutionize healthcare.
+Diana is an advocate for exceptional health and wellbeing among all healthcare providers, and her mission remains clear - how can we live a joyful life where our actions restore balance to ourselves, the planet, and all living beings?
+Returning to the sacredness that is us.

-Diana's self-care practices always include some element of nature and are typically spent with her cute French bulldog, Chuy.
-You can find her swimming at the beach, hiking in the forest, gazing at the sun, moon and stars, doing yoga and meditating in the park, or jammin' out with her tambourine!
+Diana's self-care practices always include dancing AND connection with the natural world, more specifically water and earth elements - you can find her swimming at the beach, hiking in the forest, gazing at the sun, moon and stars, doing yoga and meditating in the park, or jammin' out on her harmonium or djembe!

 Dr. Bhaswati Bhattacharya, MPH, MD, PhD